satellite-image-deep-learning/techniques/README.md

 Image Captioning is the task of automatically generating a textual description of an image.
 In remote sensing, image captioning can be used to automatically generate captions for satellite or aerial images, which can be useful for a variety of purposes, such as image search and retrieval, data cataloging, and data dissemination.
 The generated captions can provide valuable information about the content of the images, including the location, the type of terrain or objects present, and the weather conditions, among others.
 This information can be used to quickly and easily understand the content of the images, without having to manually examine each image.
 [Image source](https://github.com/chan64/remote_sensing_image_captioning)

-  21.1. [remote-sensing-image-caption](https://github.com/TalentBoy2333/remote-sensing-image-caption) -> image classification and image caption by PyTorch
+  21.1. [awesome-remote-image-captioning](https://github.com/iOPENCap/awesome-remote-image-captioning) -> a list of awesome remote sensing image captioning resources

   21.2.
 [Fine tuning CLIP with Remote Sensing (Satellite) images and captions](https://huggingface.co/blog/fine-tune-clip-rsicd) -> fine tuning CLIP on the [RSICD](https://github.com/201528014227051/RSICD_optimal) image captioning dataset, to enable querying large catalogues in natural language.
 With [repo](https://github.com/arampacha/CLIP-rsicd), uses 🤗